How to link a child to their parent

 What if the child's parents are not in the Address Book?

-Subject to your consent processes, you can easily add a Not in the Address Book parent to the Address Book using the Add contact option.
+Subject to your consent processes, you can easily add a Not in the Address Book parent to the Address Book using the Add Parent as Contact option, located under the More button as highlighted below.
 Adding the parent to the Address Book in this way will automatically create the parent-child links.

 What happens if you delete a linked parent from the Address Book?